The Museum of Art and Culture (MAC) is an exceptional cultural and tourist destination located at the northern tip of Lake Macquarie.

 The gallery originally occupied Awaba House on this site from 1996 to 2000 when a decision was made to construct the new state-of-the-art facility.
 Designed by Colin Still of Cox Richardson, the new art gallery building was launched in May 2001 and saw the addition of an art seminar room in 2008.

 With a growing audience, higher demands for public exhibition space and a rapidly developing collection, the need to expand again, became essential.
-With a grant from the NSW government and assistance from Lake Macaquarie City Council, the gallery underwent a 2.3 million dollar transformation in 2019 resulting in more exhibition and collection space, a new name, new brand and the establishment of yapang, a dedicated Aboriginal program and space.
+With a grant from the NSW government and assistance from Lake Macquarie City Council, the gallery underwent a $2.3 million transformation in 2019 resulting in more exhibition and collection space, a new name, new brand and the establishment of yapang, a dedicated Aboriginal program and space.

 The recent exciting transformation has established MAC as a destination and enhanced its position as a dynamic, popular regional facility.